Claude Code Plugins

 User: "Let's implement the payment gateway integration"

-⚠️ This sounds like a complex feature that needs a spec first.
+⚠️ This sounds like a complex feature that needs planning first.

 Recommended workflow: